tnemade/CCN_Group7/README.md

 - Sayyam Anil Gada sgada@uncc.edu
 - Tushar Nemade tnemade@uncc.edu

-## Introduction
+## Project Introduction
+Mediapipe is a powerful machine learning framework developed by Google, which provides an extensive set of pre-built tools and models for various computer vision and machine learning tasks.
+One of the most widely used features of Mediapipe is its face detection and tracking module, which can detect and track facial features in real-time with high accuracy and robustness.

+In this project, we aim to leverage the power of Mediapipe's face detection and tracking module to build an application that can detect and track faces using live camera.
+We plan to use the Mediapipe ML model to visualize the detected faces and identify facial boundaries and feautures.

+The primary goal of this project is to provide a user-friendly and intuitive interface for real-time face detection and tracking, which can be used for various applications such as video analytics, security systems, augmented reality, and more.
+By using Mediapipe's robust and efficient face detection and tracking algorithm, we hope to achieve high accuracy and performance while maintaining a low computational footprint.

+## ML Model Insight
 Using MediaPipe Face Mesh, 468 3D face landmarks may be calculated in real-time.
 With only a single camera input, it employs machine learning (ML) to infer the 3D facial surface.
-The strategy provides the real-time throughput critical for live experiences by utilizing lightweight model architectures and GPU acceleration throughout the pipeline.
+The strategy provides the real-time throughput critical for live experiences by utilizing lightweight model architectures throughout the pipeline.

 It uses transfer learning to train a model that concurrently predicts 2D semantic contours on annotated real-world data and 3D landmark coordinates on synthetic rendered data for 3D facial landmarks.
 It generates 3D landmark predictions from the resulting model using both synthetic and real-world data.

 A clipped video frame without any additional depth input is passed to the 3D landmark network as input.
 The 3D point coordinates and detects the likelihood that a face is recognized and adequately aligned in the input are both output by the model.
 Predicting a 2D heatmap for each landmark is a frequent alternative strategy, but it is not suitable for depth prediction and has high computational demands for such a large number of points.
 By iteratively bootstrapping and adjusting predictions, the accuracy and stability of the model are boosted.
-By doing so, we may expand our dataset to include progressively difficult scenarios like grimaces, oblique angles, and occlusions.

 ## WebRTC
 Real-time communication between web browsers and mobile applications is made possible via the open-source WebRTC (Web Real-Time Communication) technology, which was created by Google.
 It enables the direct integration of audio and video communication into web pages without the need for any additional plugins or applications.
 To offer a smooth real-time communication experience, WebRTC employs common web technologies including HTML, CSS, and JavaScript.
 In order to facilitate applications like video conferencing, live streaming, and online gaming, it supports peer-to-peer connection between browsers or mobile devices.
 Several operating systems, including Windows, MacOS, Linux, Android, and iOS, as well as popular web browsers including Chrome, Firefox, Safari, and Edge support WebRTC.